bpbond/cosore/README.md

 # csrdb
 R package: continuous soil respiration database

 Only free use data accepted.

-All contributors included on 'definition' paper, and we encourage citations and involvement by database users.
+All contributors included on database definition paper.
+We encourage, but do not require, database users to cite all backing publications, and involve data contributors.

 ## What would minimal (core) metadata look like?